anniekvandijk/anniekvandijk.github.io.oud/_posts/2022-02-22-compiling-example-code.md

 All you need is a **.NET Fiddle account** and a saved Fiddle.
 A Fiddle is like a Github Gist, but only for .NET code.

+There are more tools online that can compile code.
+I chose .NET Fiddle, because it has nice code completion, Code Highlighting and can be embedded.

 ![markdown](/assets/img/blog-images/2022-02-22/Fiddle.png)

 ## How is this different from embedding a Github Gists?